 Canada has over 243,000 km of coastline along three oceans and another 9500 km along the Great Lakes - the longest coastline in the world.
 The vast marine ecosystems off these coasts are varied, productive - and precious.
 We have a responsibility, both at the national and international levels, to protect examples of this marine heritage for present and future generations.

-National Marine Conservation Areas, or NMCA for short, are marine areas managed for sustainable use and containing smaller zones of high protection.
-They include the seabed, the water column above it and they may also take in wetlands, estuaries, islands and other coastal lands.
+National Marine Conservation Areas, or NMCA for short, are marine areas managed to protect and conserve representative marine ecosystems and key features, while ensuring the ecologically sustainable use of marine resources.
+They include the seabed and water column above it and may also take in wetlands, estuaries, islands and other coastal lands.